yireo/Yireo_GraphQlRateLimiting/README.md

 Please note that this resets your configuration.
 Do not do this on a live Magento site.

 ## Todo
+- Make compatible with PHP 8
+- Allow saving data in Redis
+- Check what Adobe Commerce uses for `backpressure-logger`
 - Add integation tests
 - Add `MovingWindowSettings` and `FixedWindowSettings`
 - Allow for specific endpoints to be limited
+- Make sure to reply with HTTP/1.1 429 Too Many Requests